definitelyfriends/laser-wallet/README.md

    4. Select the `build` folder.
 6. Happy hacking.

+## Contributing

+Anyone of any experience level is welcome to come help.
+Just follow these guidelines:

+1. Be kind.
+2. If there's something you'd like to help with, create a new issue and let's talk!

 ## Structure

 The boilerplate is already prepared to have a popup, an options page, a background page, and a new tab page (which replaces the new tab page of your browser).